williamspiro/contentDruid/README.md

 _USAGE_
 This snake requires manually setting 4 variables: `accessToken`, `blogRootUrl`, `featuredImageSelector` & `postsToSoupScrubKitten`

-`accessToken` - An accessToken for the portal you want to blogFeaturedImageSoup
+`accessToken` - An access_token for the portal you want to blogFeaturedImageSoup
 `blogRootUrl`- The external blogs root url `featuredImageSelector` - The CSS selector which select the external blogs featured image (ex. `.featured-image img`)
 `postsToSoupScrubKitten` - A python list of the slugs of all of the external posts to soup (ex. `["slug/post/1", "slug/post/2", "slug/post/3"]`)